zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-04-13-Paxgene-Decalcification-Sections-Test.md

 - Used Broad range dsDNA and RNA Qubit [Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Qubit-Protocol/)
 - All samples read twice, standard only read once

+Concentrated RNA from 100 uL to 25 uL using Zymo clean and concentrate RNA kit and re-qubit on 4/25/23, results are below.
+(Very similar to original Qubit, but now control + cold room has RNA concentration of 14.1 ng/uL, was 0 like the others before.)

 | colony_id | DNA_QBIT_AVG | RNA_QBIT_AVG |
 |-----------|--------------|--------------|
 | control   | 0         | 0         |